issaturtle/Clickology/README.md

 - Rendered front‑end features using React hooks to improve component reusability and user experience which shortened development time.
 - Used Node.js to handle user payment queries through the Stripe API, resulting in automated tax collection.

 # How to run
 Please refer to the [Instruction folder](https://github.com/issaturtle/Clickology/tree/master/Instructions) on how to set up the project

-# How to pay
+# How to pay within the shop as demo
-Please refer to the Demo in the Step-By-Step instructions
+1. User shipping information: Input a valid address
+2. Payment: repetition of "42" throughout the card number, cvv, and expiration date